kfields/pugsley-lite/README.md

 # Pugsley Lite

-### Installation
+## Installation

-1. Navigate to a directory somewhere where you keep your software projects:
+1. Navigate to a directory where you keep your software projects:

         cd projects